Deutsches Rechtswörterbuch

 The Deutsches Rechtswörterbuch (DRW) or Dictionary of Historical German Legal Terms is a historic legal dictionary developed under the aegis of the Heidelberg Academy of Sciences and Humanities.
-The research unit took up work in 1897 and until today has completed 93,155 articles, ranging from Aachenfahrt (pilgrimage to Aachen) to selbzwölft (being one of twelve persons).
+The research unit took up work in 1897 and until today has completed 104,043 articles, ranging from Aachenfahrt (pilgrimage to Aachen) to übergehen (pass over/ignore).
 These have been published in 12 consecutive volumes and are also freely accessible online.
 In course of its research, the DRW also touches upon sources in Old English, of Hanseatic provenance and Pennsylvania German.
 The research unit will presumably conclude its work in 2036.

 Objectives

 The DRW aims at covering German legal terminology from the Middle Ages up to the beginning of the 19th century.
 In this context, legal language is understood as a general historical vocabulary in reference to legal meanings.
 The research unit wants to outline how legal concepts, convictions and institutions manifested themselves in everyday language.
 Concomitantly, the DRW does not only contain legal terms, but common phrases bearing relation to legal contexts.
 Furthermore, the DRW as part of its research lists the legally relevant vocabulary, not only of Modern High German, but of all Western German language varieties.
 The dictionary cites usage of historical vocabulary from various regions of the West Germanic language area from England to Transylvania, from Lorraine to the Baltic Seas.
-In order to capture the full lexical diversity of meanings for each word, the dictionary employs techniques of synchronic and diachronic comparative law in addition to purely linguistic and lexicographic approaches, against the backdrop of historical contextualisation.
+In order to capture the full lexical diversity of meanings for each word, the dictionary employs techniques of synchronic and diachronic comparative law in addition to purely linguistic and lexicographic approaches, against the backdrop of historical contextualization.

 As Germany’s Federal President Richard von Weizsäcker once wrote:

 “The Rechtswörterbuch incorporates language- and culture-historical references beyond purely legal understandings, thus making the work truly cross-disciplinary.”